Stoutscientist/Updated-SKR-Mini-E3-Firmware/README.md

 __Not for production use.
 Use with caution!__

+## Issues
+If you have any issues related to the CR Touch please report it here, if not then report it directly to the Marlin firmware page.

 ## Building Marlin 2.1

 To build and upload Marlin you will use one of these tools: